 In this report, the escarpment has been defined as the continuous sections of the higher level cliffline along the boundary of the Wollemi National Park.
 The lower levels of cliffs and minor cliffs, the isolated rock outcrops and the steep slopes have not been included as part of the escarpment.
-This approach is consistent with that adopted for MOD 17.
+This approach is consistent with that adopted for MOD 19.

-The extent of the escarpment was determined from detailed site investigations by MSEC and WCPL on the 21 July 2016, as well as from an orthophotograph and surface level contours which were generated from a LiDAR survey of the area.
-The extents of the cliffs associated with the Wollemi Escarpment are shown in Fig. 5.12.
-All the cliffs within the Study Area, including those not associated with the escarpment, are shown in Drawing No. MSEC1224-08.
+The extents of the escarpment and cliffs were determined from detailed site investigations by MSEC and WCPL on the 21 July 2016, as well as from an orthophotograph and surface level contours which were generated from a LiDAR survey of the area.
+The locations of the cliffs associated with the Wollemi Escarpment are shown in Drawing No. MSEC1317-08.